 discriminated union.
-In XDR, a C language union that holds several data types, with one arm of the union being an enumeration value, or discriminant, which holds a specific object to be processed over the system first.
+In XDR, a C language union that holds several data types, with one arm of the union being an enumeration value, or discriminant, which holds a specific object to be processed over the system disk.

-disk.
 A storage device made of one or more flat, circular plates with magnetic surfaces on which information can be stored.

 disk adapter.
 The hardware used by a computer to access and control disk drives.
-On POWERstations and POWERservers, disk adapters each fit into a single Micro Channel slot, and each are controlled by software device drivers.